Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

     We recommend to create an ssh key pair by following the [instructions here](../access/ssh_login.md#before-your-first-connection).
-    Using an ssh key pair is benefical for security reasons, although it is not necessary to work with the ZIH HPC system.
+    Using an ssh key pair is beneficial for security reasons, although it is not necessary to work with the ZIH HPC system.

-=== "Windows 10 and heigher/Mac/Linux users"
+=== "Windows 10 and higher/Mac/Linux users"

-If you are a Windows user, you need to install Windows Terminal first (more information [here](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab)).
+    Windows users might need to install [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab).

-    1. Open a terminal/shell/console (`Ctrl+Alt+T`) and type in
+    1. Open a terminal/shell/console and type in
     ```console
     marie@local$ ssh marie@taurus.hrsk.tu-dresden.de
     ```